Opity69/Heon/0.1/Heon Version 0.1.md

 ### HEON - Example:

 ```
-// Root Object must also ways be Defined
+// Root Object must also ways be Defined  - Newline or Comma are expectable Termators
 {
-	// This is full 64bit  ID Type
+	// This is full 64bit ID Type - Note newline or Semi-
 	ID : 123u
 	// String Type - Newline or Comma are expectable Termators
 	Type : "Name ", "Array" :  [ 1,2,"3",1234i
 //
 T ]